Hodge-Gromov-Witten theory: Equivariant quantum Lefschetz theorem

 using the virtual localization formula, but it is not clear that the $\CC^*$-equivariant Euler class of $R\pi_*f^*\cN$ is defined in $A_*^{\CC^*}(\cM(\cP))_\loc$.
-However, we say that $e_{\CC^*}\(R\pi_*f^*\cN\)$ is defined after localization\footnote{We find this definition for the formal quintic, see \cite{Lho}.} to mean that its pull-back to the fixed locus is defined. \end{rem}
+However, we say that $e_{\CC^*}\(R\pi_*f^*\cN\)$ is defined after localization\footnote{We can find this definition in \cite{Lho} for the formal quintic.} to mean that its pull-back to the fixed locus is defined. \end{rem}

-Now, we aim to extend the right-hand side of the equality to the torus-$T$ action.
-We denote by $t_1, \dotsc, t_N$ the $T$-equivariant parameters and we have a push-forward ring map
+Now, we aim to extend the right-hand side of the equality to the action of a torus $T$.
+We first consider the following general situation.

+\begin{cons} Let us consider a DM stack $\cY$ with a $T$-action, and thus a $\CC^*$-action via an embedding $\CC^* \hookrightarrow T$.
+We then have a pull-back map